There are a LOT of resorts at Walt Disney World and many of them have special ‘secrets’ that you may not know about!

 One of the standout pieces in this collection is a massive 16-foot tall Igbo Ijele mask in the rear of the lobby of Animal Kingdom Lodge.
 We definitely recommend you check the collection out next time you’re in the area!
 And remember, you don’t have to be staying at Animal Kingdom Lodge to see the collection — all guests are welcome to visit!

-If you continue your stroll around the resort, you may find that Old Key West is also home to the “family tree.”
-The tree was planted at the start of the Disney Vacation Club in 1991, back when Old Key West was simply named the Disney Vacation Club Resort!
+Next time you visit the resort, look out for the “family tree.”
+This special tree was planted at the start of the Disney Vacation Club in 1991, back when Old Key West was simply named the Disney Vacation Club Resort!
 It’s a symbol of the ever-growing DVC ‘family’ — as the family grows, so does the tree!

 Those infamous “Nanny chairs” at BoardWalk Inn